Free shipping on US orders over $50

 So what are all these collagen proteins in your skin doing?
 Basically, they are forming a scaffold and holding up the skin.
 That is why as you age and you lose collagen, your skin sags and you develop lines and wrinkles.

 As you age, you also lose another protein called elastin which gives your skin elasticity and bounciness.
-Both collagen and elastin are found in the dermal layer of your skin which is the layer underneath your epidermis.
+Both collagen and elastin are found in the dermal layer of your skin — the layer underneath your epidermis.

 Collagen is secreted by dermal cells called fibroblasts to form something called the extracellular matrix (abbreviated as ECM).
 Extracellular means outside cells.
 The ECM is a matrix of collagen and other proteins such as elastin that are outside of cells and that form a thick scaffold around your dermal cells.